sqrew/tunes/README.md

 - ✅ Starts playing the new version
 - ✅ Shows compilation errors in real-time

-Perfect for iterative composition, live performances, and experimentation!
+Perfect for iterative composition and experimentation!

 ```rust
 // my_live.rs - edit and save to hear changes!